Choux a la créme at Odette Paris

 It was as I wandered down a cobbled street looking for Shakespeare & Company that I spotted the facade.

-The glossy black storefront glistens in the sunlight, oozing classic Parisian style; white window panes flourish with rosy spring blooms while draping greenery cascades down the muted apricot render.
+The glossy black storefront glistens in the sunlight, oozing chic Parisian style; white window panes flourish with rosy spring blooms while draping greenery cascades down the muted apricot render.
 Above the fringed awnings emblazoned in a bold art deco typeface, the sign reads: Odette.

 Walking into Odette, I was greeted by marble checkerboard floors and marquetry walls, a stunning view of the Notre Dame from across the Seine and a “bonjour” from the warmly smiling sales assistant standing behind the matte black counter.